aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to OTT via Java or Online App" h2="On Premise Java API for PowerPoint PPT to OTT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPT to Word OTT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPT to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to OTT.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPT to Word OTT.
+This process is achieved in two steps, using two APIs.
+The first API used is Aspose.Slides for Java, a PowerPoint API for presentations manipulation and management.
+This API is used to convert PPT to HTML.
+The second API used is Aspose.Words for Java, a feature-rich Word Processing API.
+This API is used to convert the HTML to OTT.

+Aspose.Slides for Java is a powerful API that allows developers to create, read, modify, and convert presentations in various formats.
+It provides a wide range of features such as creating, editing, and manipulating slides, adding text, shapes, images, and other objects to slides, and converting presentations to other formats.
+It also supports a variety of features such as text formatting, slide transitions, animations, and more.

+Aspose.Words for Java is a comprehensive Word Processing API that enables developers to create, read, modify, and convert documents in various formats.
+It provides a wide range of features such as creating, editing, and manipulating documents, adding text, shapes, images, and other objects to documents, and converting documents to other formats.
+It also supports a variety of features such as text formatting, page layout, document security, and more.

+By combining the capabilities of Aspose.Slides for Java and Aspose.Words for Java, developers can easily automate the batch conversion process of PowerPoint PPT to Word OTT.
+This process is simple, efficient, and cost-effective, and can be used to quickly convert large numbers of documents.
+Aspose.Total for Java is an ideal solution for developers who need to automate the conversion of PowerPoint PPT to Word OTT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}